Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2020.1-to-2020.2.md

 The `CustomPassContext` now contains all the parameters of the old `Execute` function and all the available Render Textures and a `MaterialPropertyBlock` unique to the custom pass instance.

 You can use the `CustomPassContex` to access the new [`CustomPassUtils`](ScriptRef:UnityEngine.Rendering.HighDefinition.CustomPassUtils) class which contains functions to speed up the development of your custom passes.
-For information on custom pass utilities, see the [custom pass API manual](Custom-Pass-API-User-Manual) or the [CustomPassUtils API documentation](ScriptRef:UnityEngine.Rendering.HighDefinition.CustomPassUtils).
+For information on custom pass utilities, see the [CustomPassUtils API documentation](ScriptRef:UnityEngine.Rendering.HighDefinition.CustomPassUtils).

 To upgrade your custom pass, replace the original execute function prototype with the new one.
 To do this: